sandeeppaulraj/CarND-Vehicle-Detection/writeup.md

 #### 1. Finding Cars

 For this part of the project, i decided to re use the find cars routine provided in the project helper videos.
-For the test images provides, once scale seems enough to detetc the car.
+For the test images provides, once scale seems enough to detect the car.
 This is however, not a viable option for the video which has several frames.
 I found this out by experimenting.

-The project videos explained the find cars function which needs to extract hog featuers only once and can be sub sampled to get all the the available overlay windows.
+The project videos explained the find cars function which needs to extract hog features only once and can be sub sampled to get all the the available overlay windows.
 These windows have an associated scale factor that define the overlap.
 To have different levels of overlap, the function needs to be called multiple times.
 This is what i did for the video.
 My pipeline to process individual frames of the video actually calls the find cars funtions four times.
 Care needs to be taken at this stage since cars that are father away will tend to be smallet and so the scale needs to be dealt with appropriatley.

 I have a minor but important tweak to the find cars implementation that was provided by udacity.
 I have a list called window_list.